Average variance bounds for integer points on the sphere: Reduction to Fourier coefficients of automorphic forms

-While \cite{BRS} use that the Weyl sums can be expressed in terms of special values of $L$-functions, we return to the original proof of Linnik's conjecture by Duke to express these Weyl sums in terms of Fourier coefficients of half integer weight modular forms.
+Bourgain, Rudnick, and Sarnak~\cite{BRS} express the Weyl sums in terms of special values of $L$-functions.
+Instead, we return to Duke's proof of Linnik's conjecture and express them through Fourier coefficients of half-integral-weight modular forms.
+Given a spherical harmonic $\phi_{k,j}$ of degree $m=k-3/2$, define